How to become a citizen developer: 5 steps to take charge of your company’s automation success

 1. Lack of skilled developers

-As predicted in Forrester, by 2024 there will be a deficit of 500,000 software developers in the United States alone.
-This has already resulted in the median software developer salary exceeding $110K per year.
-The deployment of no-code solutions at the enterprise level will allow more businesses to leverage their non-technical workforce, thus minimizing the load on strapped IT teams.
+According to Forrester, citizen development, once an experimental concept, has evolved to replace essential applications.
+Currently, 39% of organizations utilize low-code platforms to enable non-IT developers, and 27% have plans to adopt this approach in the coming year.
+The deployment of no-code solutions at the enterprise level allowed more businesses to leverage their non-technical workforce, thus minimizing the load on strapped IT teams.
 This way, organizations can not only optimize their existing employees and resources at hand but also significantly reduce employment expenses.

 The ever-increasing need for business applications stems from the previous challenge.
 According to the IDC, the number of apps increases exponentially on a daily basis and is predicted to exceed 500 million apps developed and deployed using cloud-native approaches by 2023.
 Strapped IT departments are often unable to deliver the applications within the needed time frame to satisfy specific business needs.
 Leveraging citizen developers, however, can help address this challenge.